-Border Wall Construction Crew in Texas Says It Took Gunfire from Mexico
+EXCLUSIVE: Border Wall Construction Crew in Texas Says It Took Gunfire from Mexico

 The crews dialed 911 for help.
 Border Patrol agents arrived on the scene shortly after and reported that they could then hear what was described as a shootout in Mexico.
 Border Patrol dispatched a Customs and Border Protection (CBP) helicopter to the area.
 By the time it arrived, all shooters apparently fled.

 Across the river from Fronton, Texas, sits the small community of Los Guerra.
-In 2019, this area came into focus as shootouts routinely raged between Cartel Del Noreste (CDN) faction of Los Zetas and the Gulf Cartel for local turf.
+In 2019, this area came into focus as shootouts routinely raged between the Cartel Del Noreste (CDN) faction of Los Zetas and the Gulf Cartel for local turf.
 Historically, this area has been under Gulf control.

 Recently, small gun battles have again erupted in the area.